sergeyprokudin/deep_direct_stat/README.md

 ### PASCAL3D+

 Download [the preprocessed data](https://drive.google.com/open?id=1bDcISYXmCcTqZhhCX-bhTuUCmEH1Q8YF) and place it into "$PROJECT_DIR/data" folder.

+Note: all angles are stored in biternion (cos, sin) representation.
+Converters to degrees\radians are available at utils/angles.py

 See [demo notebook](https://github.com/sergeyprokudin/deep_direct_stat/blob/master/notebooks/PASCAL3D%2B%20data%20loading%20example.ipynb)
 for an example of loading.